Dental Fillings in Lincoln, NE

 Advances in modern dental materials and techniques increasingly offer new ways to create more pleasing, natural-looking smiles.
 Researchers are continuing their often decades-long work developing esthetic materials, such as ceramic and plastic compounds that mimic the appearance of natural teeth.
-As a result, dentists and patients today have several choices when it comes to selecting materials used to repair missing, worn, damaged or decayed teeth.
+As a result, our dentists can offer several options when it comes to selecting materials used to repair missing, worn, damaged or decayed teeth.

 The advent of these new materials has not eliminated the usefulness of more traditional dental restoratives, which include gold, base metal alloys and dental amalgam.
 The strength and durability of traditional dental materials continue to make them useful for situations where restored teeth must withstand extreme forces that result from chewing, such as in the back of the mouth.

 Alternatives to amalgam, such as cast gold restorations, porcelain, and composite resins are more expensive.
 Gold and porcelain restorations take longer to make and can require two appointments.
 Composite resins, or white fillings, are esthetically appealing, but require a longer time to place.